Symplectic/vivo-harvester-v2/elements-harvester/example-integrations/vivo-list-view-configs/README.md

 as "hidden".
 It also allows for situations where the published name, as listed on the paper, does not match the user's name as it appears on their profile.

-Unfortunately Vivo's out of the box support for "VCard" objects in context objects is not as complete as it might be, for example it does not list "VCard's" in "editorship" objects at all.
-Additionally not all aspects of Vivo cope well with context objects containing links to both a user object and an equivalent Vcard representation of the linked user.
+Vivo does not offer complete out of the box support for "VCards" in context objects, as there are issues relating to how various "listViewConfigs" process VCard data.
-These issues mostly relate to how various "listViewConfigs" process data:
+For example, it does not list "VCard's" in "editorship" objects at all, nor does it cope well with context objects containing links to both a user object and an equivalent Vcard representation of the associated user.

 * **listViewConfig-informationResourceInEditorship.xml** does not handle "VCard" data at all.
 * **listViewConfig-informationResourceInAuthorship.xml** will always list the user's "label" rather than the VCard name